Frederick C. Beiser: Life and career

+He received a Guggenheim Fellowship for his research in 1994, and was awarded the Order of Merit of the Federal Republic of Germany in 2015.

+Philosophical work

 In 1987, Beiser released his first book, The Fate of Reason: German Philosophy from Kant to Fichte (Harvard University Press).
 In the book, Beiser sought to reconstruct the background of German idealism through the narration of the story of the Spinoza or Pantheism controversy.
 Consequently, a great many figures, whose importance was hardly recognized by the English-speaking philosophers, were given their proper due.
 The work won the Thomas J. Wilson Memorial Prize for best first book.
 He has since edited two Cambridge anthologies on Hegel, The Cambridge Companion to Hegel (1993) and The Cambridge Companion to Hegel and Nineteenth-Century Philosophy (2008), and written a number of books on German philosophy and the English Enlightenment.
 He also edited The Early Political Writings of the German Romantics (Cambridge University Press) in 1996.